Actor Jussie Smollett found guilty of staging fake hate crime - NewsBreak

 Actor Jussie Smollett found guilty of staging fake hate crime

-CHICAGO (Reuters) -Actor Jussie Smollett, one-time star of the TV drama "Empire," was found guilty on Thursday of staging a hate crime against himself in what prosecutors said was a bid to gain sympathy and boost his career.
+CHICAGO, Dec 9 (Reuters) - Actor Jussie Smollett, one-time star of the TV drama "Empire," was found guilty on Thursday of staging a hate crime against himself in what prosecutors said was a bid to gain sympathy and boost his career.

 Prosecutors said Smollett, who is Black and gay, lied to police when he told them that he was accosted on a dark Chicago street by two masked strangers in January 2019.